 Making candy is a fun way to explore chemistry in the kitchen.
 Try these fun candy chemistry experiments making edible taffy slime.

 Kids will love it!
-This is the perfect slime recipe that is an alternative to questionable ingredients like Borax, laundry starch, or shaving cream, and even better, you can actually eat it, because it’s candy!
+This a wonderful fun version of our slime recipes that is an alternative to questionable ingredients like Borax, laundry starch, or shaving cream, and even better, you can actually eat it, because it’s candy!

 Kids will love making this one.